mirsaeedi/software-tips/unit-test.md

 * The root cuase of non-determinism is twofold, side effects and using external resources.
 For example, if a test modifies a shared resource, e.g., file, database, or variable, that is used by another test, we might observe a different behavior each time we run the test suit as the test execution is concurrent and randomly ordered.
 Besides that, using external resources, such as time, network, file system, and database, might bring non-determinism to your tests, because consuming these resources might fail for a variety of reasons, e.g., timeout, permission error, or disk failure.

 * Few things are more non-deterministic than a call to the system clock.
 Each time you call it, you get a new result, and any tests that depend on it can thus change.
-Ask for all the todos due in the next hour, and you regularly get a different answe.
-Therefore, avoid using `DateTime.Now` or any other static method for getting time, because static methods are not mockable and time changes between test runs, and it might result in non-deterministic behaviors.
+Therefore, avoid using `DateTime.Now` or any other static method for getting time, because static methods are not mockable and time changes between test runs, and it might result in non-deterministic behavior.
 Instead, [redesign your code](https://martinfowler.com/bliki/ClockWrapper.html ), to get `DataTime` or `IDateTimeService` as a parameter.

 * Static is evil.
 When communicating with out-of-process resouces by using static methods, e.g. `DateTime.Now`, `Guid.NewGuid()`, `Directory.Exists(string path)`,